logo image

 St Joseph's Church is close to the Gem Rock Museum on Hill Street.
 This Church was built in 1876 of local granite.
 Planning permission was given in 2013 for the Church to be converted to a Music Centre.
 The Town has an annual Music Festival.

-Castle Cary Holiday Park is about 1 mile south of Creetown.
+Castle Cary Holiday Park is 1 mile south of Creetown.
 The Park offers holiday caravans, pitches for tents, and spots for touring vans.
 The Park also has the Lairds Inn with a Restaurant.

 Glenquicken Farm Trout Fishery is 3 miles south.